 10.6 Insurance.
 The Foundation shall maintain insurance to the extent reasonably available, at its expense, to protect itself and any such director, officer, employee or agent of the Foundation or another Foundation, partnership, joint venture, trust or other enterprise against any such expense, liability or loss, whether or not the Foundation would have the power to indemnify such person against such expense, liability or loss under the Delaware Corporate Law.

 10.7 Effect of Amendment.
-Any amendment, repeal or modification of any provision of this Article X shall not adversely affect any right or protection of an indemnitee or his successor in respect of any act or omission occurring prior to such amendment, repeal or modification.
+Any amendment, repeal or modification of any provision of this Article X shall not adversely affect any right or protection of an indemnitee or their successor in respect of any act or omission occurring prior to such amendment, repeal or modification.

 Appendix 1 Individual Member Policy